 Check appropriate structure: Web-based Multi-mode

-If regular class meetings are held (classroom hours greater than zero), the course is defined as “multi-mode.”

-If no classroom hours exist other than orientation and exams, the course is defined as “web-based.”
+If 30-79% of regular class meetings are held, the course is defined as “hybrid.”If classroom hours are less than 80% of what would normally be scheduled, the course is defined as “online.”

 Requested reduction in classroom hours: From: hrs/wk To: hrs/wk

 Please be aware that, in consultation with your department chair, your classroom is likely to be reassigned to another course during hour(s) it is not in use.

 Attach the course syllabus and indicate how the course will be structured to ensure that the expected student learning outcomes and student workload are equivalent to those for face-to-face instruction.
 Use additional pages as needed.
 A syllabus in compliance with APM 241 will generally suffice with brief explanatory comments regarding outcomes and workload.

 Plans for offering course in this format: _______ sections per semester.